pingplop/pingplop/README.md

 ## How does it work?

 Site monitoring involves regularly checking a website's availability, performance, and functionality.
-Tools send periodic requests to verify uptime, measure page load times, and detect errors or security issues.
+Pingplop send periodic requests to verify uptime, measure page load times, and detect errors or security issues.
 Content monitoring ensures critical information is intact, and alerting systems notify administrators of any breaches or anomalies.
 Historical data analysis enables trend identification and informed decision-making to enhance overall website reliability.